YotamAviv/oneofus/test_plan.md

     - equivalent Oneofus key, use Yotam's
     - one of your existing delegate keys, use Yotam's
   - Claiming Andrew's delegate key (complicated...)
     - type in "nerdster.org", yes, overwrite my key.
+BUG: Why is this overwriting a key?
-    - refresh the Nerdster and check it out..
+    - refresh the Nerdster and check it out if you want to test the Nerd'ster:
-    - Problems:
-      - BUG: I see that Andrew still has his own delegate key even though it's now claimed by me and seems to be mine, too.
+      - Andrew should no longer have a delegate key
-      - BUG: Clear my reaction doesn't completely work (2 delegates, might be in wrong order..)
+      - Clear my reaction completely works as expected regardless (impressive in cases where Yotam and Andrew rated)

 - Start again (wipe) (probably not necessary, can probably optimize)